Sohailm25/Multi-Agent-Advisory-Panels/README.md

 - **Strategic Planning**: Generate detailed research plans using LangGraph orchestration
 - **Terminal Visualization**: View the LangGraph execution flow in real-time in your terminal
 - **Feedback Collection**: Provide feedback on generated plans to improve future results
+- **User Memory**: Builds a detailed profile of the user over time, tracking goals, struggles, and cognitive patterns

 ## Prerequisites